platonai/PulsarRPA/README.md

 Machine learning for Web content mining:
 ```
-1. Learn and generate SQL for one site
+1. Learn and generate SQLs for sites
-2. Extract Web pages from many web sites using just one model
+2. Extract Web pages from a batch of Web sites using just one model
 ```

 Advanced DOM processing: